Can Protein Help With Weight Loss?

 But just how much protein do you really need each day, especially if you are looking to lose weight?

-Women need just 46g of protein a day, more if you are pregnant (60g a day) or over 70 (57g a day).
+The National Health and Medical Research Council Nutrient Reference Values (NRVs) recommend women need just 46g of protein a day, more if you are pregnant (60g a day) or over 70 (57g a day).
 For men it’s 64g a day, increasing to 81g a day when they are over 70.

-Our bodies can’t store protein and excess will generally be converted and stored as fat The best approach is to spread your protein intake over the day.
-To trim down, the CSIRO recommends aiming for at least 25g per meal and an extra 10g for snacks.
+When to eat protein is just as important as how much to eat.
+Our bodies can’t store protein and excess will generally be converted and stored as fat.
+The best approach is to spread your protein intake over the day aiming for 25-30g protein per meal.
+Did you know – most adults consume more than 30g protein at dinner time, and much lower amounts at breakfast and lunch!

 Balancing out your protein intake across the day can help you lose weight by keeping your appetite in check, boosting your metabolism and energy intake, and reducing food cravings.